LGBT Poet Laureate

 In an article in the Evening Standard, I was asked to discuss my own queer hero – the indomitable Jackie Forster – amongst many other leading queer London figures.

-Read the full article
+Read the Article

 In And Around Covent Garden